Battlement Mesa, Colorado: Battlement Mesa Schoolhouse

 The Battlement Mesa Schoolhouse, located at 7201 300 Road, is listed on the National Register of Historic Places.
 The rear portion of the building was built in 1897 with stone from a local quarry.
 The front portion was added in 1907, also using stone from the same quarry.
 By the late 1940s, the building was no longer used as a schoolhouse but was used for community gatherings and events.
 However, the local population declined, and the schoolhouse fell into disuse and was looted and vandalized.
 In 2003, the State Historical Fund awarded a grant to The Grand Valley Historical Society to restore the school building.

 Geography

 Battlement Mesa is located in Garfield County on the south side of the Colorado River.
 It is bordered to the northwest, across the river, by the town of Parachute.
 Interstate 70 passes through Parachute, providing access to Battlement Mesa from Exit 75.
 I-70 leads east 42 mi to Glenwood Springs, the Garfield County seat, and southwest 45 mi to Grand Junction.
 Denver is 200 mi east via I-70.

-The Battlement Mesa CDP has an area of 30.261 km2, including 0.583 km2 of water.
+At the 2020 United States census, the Battlement Mesa CDP had an area of 30.261 km2, including 0.583 km2 of water.